Want to play PC VR content on your Oculus Quest or Meta Quest 2? Here’s everything you need and how to do it.

 Oculus Link Setup

-Before using Oculus Link, you’ll need to perform a first time setup.
+Before using Oculus Link, you’ll need to perform a first-time setup.

 Make sure your Quest is turned on and connected to your computer with your USB cable.
-From there, open the PC Oculus app and press ‘Add a New Headset’ and select either the original Oculus Quest or Oculus Quest 2.
+From there, open the PC Oculus app and press ‘Add a New Headset’ and select either the original Oculus Quest or Quest 2.
 The app will then run you through an easy first-time setup process.

 After you’ve set up Oculus Link, it will be available to use whenever you plug your headset into the PC — a prompt should appear in VR asking if you want to enable Link.
-From there, you can launch any Oculus games directly or start-up SteamVR on your PC to jump into other experiences.

 Virtual Desktop Setup